Ironman Triathlon: Athlete injuries

 Injuries or just sheer exhaustion can occur during the intense triathlon.

 Triathletes train year-round, and no matter how cautious, injuries are always possible.
 Many factors can account for injuries happening; intrinsic factors are based on the individual, and extrinsic factors are environmentally influenced.
 The most common injuries in the running event are to the ankle and foot which result in a sprain, fracture, and muscle strain, knee injuries like patella tendinopathy, and lower back injuries such as intervertebral disc injury and myofascial pain.
 Cycling injuries are common in the knees, lower back, neck, and shoulder.
 Swimming injuries happen most in the shoulders from the continuous rotations.
 The neck will see some minor injury when you are only breathing from one side.
 Thermal injuries can occur when the athlete is dehydrated, hyperthermic, or hypothermic.

+In April 2026, Brazilian fitness influencer Mara Flavia Souza Araujo drowned during an Ironman triathlon in Texas.

 Ironman series

 There are over three dozen Ironman Triathlon races throughout the world that enable qualification for the Ironman World Championships.
 Professional athletes qualify for the championship through a point ranking system, where points are earned based on their final placement in Ironman and Ironman 70.3 events.
 The top 50 male and top 35 female professionals in points qualify for the championship.
 Amateur athletes qualify for the championship by receiving slots allocated to each age group's top finishers in a qualifying event.
 The Ironman qualifying events include: